Excerion/superlocate-old/README.md

  - The OS X version uses find because its locate doesn't take regex.
 It searches all files and folders in the working directory recursively.

 ### To-do
+ - Switch to using strigi / tracker as database?;
- - Automatically rearrange the arguments from bigger strings to fewer, in order to reduce search time. locate a | grep verylongstring takes longer than locate verylongstring | grep a, for example;
+ - Automatically rearrange the arguments from bigger strings to fewer, in order to reduce search time.
+Example: locate a | grep verylongstring takes longer than locate verylongstring | grep a;
  - if all results will bring you to the same directory, skip the dmenu and go to that directory immediately;
  - add command-line switches, for example if an operation must be case-sensitive, or only directories are to be located.